secmobi/GameOfLifeArduino/README.md

 2. The Arduino itself cann't provide enough random numbers in the sense of each time it boot.
 So we use a LM35 temperature sensor to provider a environment related random seed value.
 We found this is enough to made the initial status different.
 3. If the game reach a stable status or loop, just press button for half second, it will re-init again.

+# Acknowledgement
+* I got this idea from the NoiseBridge.
+* Thanks Yi Ding from Wifi.io for recommending the LED matrix panel.
+* Special thanks Zhenyu Zhang from Beijing Makespace for providing the power connector and Dupont lines.

 # Author
 Claud Xiao <secmobi@gmail.com>